 All data (including footage) will be stored under password protection on my personal digital devices and backed up on a dedicated external hard drive kept in my personal possession.
 It will not be transferred unless absolutely necessary and only I will have access to it.

 Any feedback you give that is used in the research results will be anonymised so that you cannot be identified.
 (Any footage used cannot be completely anonymised).

-Any data (including footage) that is not used in the research results and documentation will be deleted at the end of the research period in 2017-2018.
+Any data (including footage) that was not used in the research results and documentation has been deleted.

 How can I keep informed about the project?

 If you would like information about future performances and projects, please send an email with “Mailing List” in the subject header to firstname.lastname@example.org and I will add you to the list.

 Keep checking the website for updates, posts, and info on all things Ludicrous!